Cerveaulent/42_Lyon_School_Projects/README.md

 # 42 Lyon School Projects

-This repo is a part of my projects at 42 Lyon school (WiP)
+This repo is an overview of my projects at 42 Lyon school (WiP)

 # Projects rules